5th Special Forces Group (United States): Additional teams

 By 18 November 2001, 10 ODAs from 5th Special Forces Group were operating in Afghanistan.

 ODA 534 from Charlie Company, 1st Btn, 5th SFG was split between the Darya and Balkh Valleys supporting General Atta Mohammad.

 ODA 553 from Bravo Company, 2nd Btn, 5th SFG was inserted on 2 November.
 The ten-man team in Bamyan supported General Karim Khalili and his militia in the northern regions of Afghanistan.
 Together the men worked to flush Taliban forces from the region with a number of cities quickly falling to Kahili's tribal forces.

 ODA 554 from Bravo Company, 2nd Btn, 5th SFG was in Herat supporting General Ismail Khan.

-ODA 555 ("Triple Nickel") from Bravo Company, 2nd Btn, 5th SFG was, with ODA 595, one of two ODA units inserted on 19 October.
-They supported General Shariff in the Panjshir Valley.
-It linked up with General Fahim Akhtar Khan in the Bagram/Kabul area of the Panjshir Valley, near the fortifications surrounding Bagram Air Base.
+ODA 555 ("Triple Nickel") from Bravo Company, 2nd Btn, 5th SFG was, with ODA 595, one of two ODAs inserted on 19 October.
+They supported General Shariff in the Panjshir Valley, and linked up with General Fahim Akhtar Khan in the Bagram/Kabul area of the Panjshir Valley, near the fortifications surrounding Bagram Air Base.
 Air Force Combat Controller Sgt.
-Calvin Markham used a SOFLAM Laser Target Designators to identify targets for airstrikes on the enemy armor and artillery.
+Calvin Markham used a AN/PEQ-1 SOFLAM laser target designator to identify targets for airstrikes on the enemy armor and artillery.
 He set up a series of strikes on the fields of targets around the airbase, guiding wave after wave of precision-guided munitions onto tanks, armored personnel carriers, guns, and fortifications around Bagram.
 ODA 555 worked closely with Northern Alliance forces under warlord Fahim Khan.
-They called in airstrikes that dropped 15,000-lb BLU-28 'Daisy Cutter' bombs on Taliban troop positions with devastating effect along the Shomali Plain.
+They called in airstrikes that dropped 15,000-lb BLU-82 'Daisy Cutter' bombs on Taliban troop positions with devastating effect along the Shomali Plain.
 ODA 555 accompanied Khan's militia and fought alongside them in numerous engagements.
 They sometimes called in airstrikes danger close to stop Taliban attacks.
 They were with the Northern Alliance militia when they captured Mazar-i-Sharif on 9 and 10 November, and with the assistance of ODA 595 and Jawbreaker, accompanied the militia when they captured Kabul on 13 and 14 November.

-ODA 574 ("Texas One-Two") from Alpha Company, 3rd Btn, 5th SFG deployed from K2 just outside of Tarin Kowt on 14 November, along with Pashtun militia leader, Hamid Karzai.
+ODA 574 ("Texas One-Two") from Alpha Company, 3rd Btn, 5th SFG, commanded by Captain Jason Amerine, deployed from K2 just outside of Tarin Kowt on 14 November, along with Pashtun militia leader, Hamid Karzai.
 As Karzai's forces pushed south towards Kandahar, an error by an attached USAF TACP resulted in a 2,000-lb GPS-guided JDAM hitting the ODA's position, killing and wounding several Special Forces and Afghan militiamen.
 Assisted by the remaining ODA 586 soldiers, with reinforcements from ODA 750 and ODA 524, Karzai was able to negotiate the surrender of Taliban forces around Kandahar and go on to become the first Afghan president.
+For their bravery, ODA 574 was awarded three Silver Stars, four Bronze Star Medals with "V" device for valor, three Bronze Star Medals, and eleven Purple Hearts.
+Amerine himself was awarded a Bronze Star and a Purple Heart.